usnistgov/FIPS201/_FIPS201/authentication.md

 ### 6.3.2 Logical Access {#s-6-3-2}

 The PIV Card can be used to authenticate the cardholder in support of decisions regarding access to logical information resources.
-For example, a cardholder may log in to their department or agency network using the PIV Card; the identity established through this authentication process can be used to determine access to information systems and applications available on the network.
+For example, a cardholder may authenticate to their department or agency network using the PIV Card; the identity established through this authentication process can be used to determine access to information systems and applications available on the network.